 OASPA is pleased to announce that this year our annual conference will take place in Lisbon, Portugal.
 The 9th Conference on Open Access Scholarly Publishing (COASP) will be held at the Altis Grand Hotel on the 20th and 21st September, 2017.
 A pre-conference reception for delegates will be held on the evening of Tuesday 19th September.

-Registrations and accommodations for the conference are open.
-To register for the conference and see accommodation options, please head to our Registrations and Accommodations page.
+To see accommodation options in Lisbon, please head to our Registrations and Accommodations page.

 Now in its 9th year, COASP is a vital conference for the open access publishing community to gather to develop and advance discussions, relationships, policy and research around open access publishing.
 As in previous years, delegates from a wide range of backgrounds will be brought together for an exciting range of panels, events, and networking opportunities.
 We are proud to consistently offer global, diverse perspectives on publishing each year, and welcome attendees at all stages of their careers who work in publishing, librarianship, government, higher education, funding agencies, nonprofits, and other affiliated industries.
 Community and collaboration is at the heart of open access publishing, and we are excited to offer both again at COASP this year for all those working in open access around the world.